DanesZalor/MyNotes/DOT-NET/WebApp/index.md

 # ASP.NET - Hello world

+it is an open source web framework for building fast and secure web apps and services with .NET, it is also cross platform.
+You can build your project on any operating system.
+ASP.NET let's you build your web pages with a language called **razor**

+> **razor** is HTML and C#.
+See the html hello world above, you can add C# with an `@` sign

 For more info, checkout this [tutorial](https://dotnet.microsoft.com/en-us/learn/aspnet/hello-world-tutorial/intro).

 Run this command on the terminal to create your Web App